-The Surgical Technology Program complies with Coastal Alabama Policy 05.09.
+The Surgical Technology Program complies with Coastal Alabama Safety and Security Policy.
 Immunizations, CPR, drug testing, background screening, and proof of medical insurance are tracked through a web-based system called CastleBranch.
 All records are to be submitted to CastleBranch prior to the beginning of the semester in which they come due.
 Students receive notification through their Coastal email account regarding due dates.
-Students will not be allowed to attend classes or clinicals until requested information has been received.
-Turning in records by the due date specified by the Surgical Technology Program constitutes a quiz grade of '100' in each SUR course.
-Failure to turn in the requested information by the date specified will result in a quiz grade of '0' in each SUR course.
+Students will not be allowed to attend clinicals until requested information has been received.
+Turning in records by the due date specified by the Surgical Technology Program constitutes a quiz grade of '100' in the clinical courses.
+Failure to turn in the requested information by the date specified will result in a quiz grade of '0' in the clinical courses.
 It is the responsibility of the student to verify that records are complete.